-Background 3 Discussion prompts 4 About your cohort's data sharing intentions1.
-Do you plan to share research data beyond the study team where appropriate and in line with ethics and governance procedures?
-About your cohort's data sharing process How will you ask researchers to apply for data access?
-What criteria will you use to evaluate data access applications?
-How will you ensure that the data user has ethical approval for their analysis?
-What data will be shared?
-For which participants will data be shared?
-What steps will be taken to reduce the risk of participants being reidentified?
-Who will you make the data available to?
-In what format will the data be shared?
-How will data be made available?
-What study documentation will be provided to data users?
-What expectations will approved data users be required to agree to in your Data User Agreement or similar?
-How will your cohort arrange organisational agreements when required and ensure that a valid agreement is in place?
-4 4 4 5 5 5 5 5 5 6 Documenting and communicating your data sharing plan 6
+Background Discussion prompts About your cohort's data sharing intentions 3 gov ernance procedures?
+4 Abou t your cohort's data sharing process 4 2.
+How will you ask researchers to apply for data access?
+3. What criteria will you use to evaluate data access applications?
+4. How will you ensure that the data user has ethical approval for their analysis?
+5. What data will be shared?
+6. For which participants will data be shared?
+5 7.
+What steps will be taken to reduce the risk of participants being re-identified?
+8. Who will you make the data available to?
+9. In what format will the data be shared?
+10. How will data be made available?
+11. What study documentation will be provided to data users?
+5 12.
+What expectations will approved data users be required to agree to in your Data User Agreement or sim ilar?
+6 13.
+How will your cohort arrange organisational agreements when required and ensure that a valid agr eement is in place?
+14. How will your cohort ensure approval by the MCRI Change Advisory Body for relevant data transfers?
+6 Docu menting and communicating your data sharing plan 6 15.
+Are details of your cohort's approach to data sharing included in your study's approved ethics protocol?.
+16. What is your cohort's Data Sharing Statement to be included in publications?
+6 17.
+Are key features of your cohort's data sharing plan transparent for potential data users?
+6